How Severely will COVID-19 Impact SUI Tax Rates?

 Average High Cost Multiples as of January 1, 2020

-The amount of unemployment benefits expected to be paid out in a relatively short period is not likely to bode well for the system.
+The amount of unemployment benefits paid out in a relatively short period does not bode well for the system.
 This may require legislatures and state workforce agencies tasked with ensuring the sufficiency of trust funds to increase SUI tax rates in 2021.
-The states have months to observe the severity of the crisis before implementing any such increase to 2021 rating calculations.
+The states have limited time to observe the severity of the crisis before implementing any such increase to 2021 rating calculations.

 State Trust Fund Balances6

 The depletion of state trust funds can have negative implications not only to future SUI tax rates but also the amount of wages subject to those tax rates.
-Employers pay SUI tax on wages paid to (or earned by) each employee within a calendar year up to a specified amount, known as the annual taxable wage base.
+Employers pay SUI tax on wages earned and paid to each employee within a calendar year up to a specified amount, known as the annual taxable wage base.
 Some states correlate annual taxable wage base adjustments to state trust fund balances.8 Over the past 15 years, taxable wage bases have increased by an average of 2.4% annually.
-During the height of the Great Recession (from 2008 to 2009 and 2009 to 2010), the average annual increase was 4.8%.
+During the height of the Great Recession (from 2008 to 2009 and 2009 to 2010), the average annual increase was 4.8%. **NEW** From 2020 to 2021, taxable wage bases increased by an average of 2.9%.

 Average Annual Taxable Wage Bases